Landon Bytheway’s Foolproof Guide to Impressing Clients

 What makes a story visually appealing?
 What role does music play in storytelling?

-Lighting is to me what makes something visually appealing.
-Lighting is everything when it comes to making that type of content and then up next is audio.
-If you can have a track that evokes the right emotion, you’re on the right track.
-I think lighting and composition and just the story, the mood, and the emotion that you want to evoke behind the shot are the most important things in creating a visually compelling piece.
-And then, like I said with the music, there are so many examples like if you replaced music in a movie with something that’s totally irrelevant.
-Like it just ruins the shot.
+With music, there are so many examples.
+If you replace music in a movie with something totally irrelevant, it just ruins the shot.
 It doesn’t make it.
-And so you have to be pairing stuff that’s visually appealing with stuff that also matches the audio and audio that sounds nice.
-So you just have to match it up if you want things to look good, they need to sound equally as good.
+And so you have to pair stuff that’s visually appealing with stuff that also matches the audio and audio that sounds nice.
+You must match it up if you want things to look good; they must sound equally as good.
 Audio is half of the viewing experience.

-What elements do you think are essential for crafting a compelling story?
+What elements are essential for crafting a compelling story?

 Landon Bytheway on set

-What advice would you give other filmmakers/creators who are just starting their careers?
+What’s your advice to filmmakers/creators just starting their careers?

-Make content in a bunch of different categories and then figure out which one gets you the most excited.
-If you do that type of work for free, you’ve hit the jackpot.
-I mean, yes, again, obviously I’m gonna agree with myself.
-But yeah, I think that I mean, if we’re being really just raw and real right now, like being a full-time creator is awesome, I’m not gonna pretend like it’s not the goal and the dream I’ve had since I was a kid, like the fact that I own a production company, that I own Fulltime Filmmaker now.
-And that’s how I make my living. if you had told me even five years ago that this would be what I’m doing now, I probably just wouldn’t believe you because I honestly can’t believe it myself now.
-And I think the reason that it’s gone so well and I guess, you know, going along with the advice that I give to people, it’s like, don’t limit yourself to just making content.
-It’s not just about the content—it’s also about your business savvy and your desire to just create a lifestyle that gets you excited, that works with your goals and your ambitions, you know, and I think what I’ve realized, especially as of recently, is that you can have all the best products and the best marketing strategies in the world and have a lot of cool things that you’re working on.
-But at the end of the day, what drives the goal is revenue, and hitting these different goals is creating content for those products and those things.
-Like creating content that drives interest in those things and appeals to the audience that you’re trying to get to purchase a product or be interested in something that, you know, get them interested in something so that you can potentially sell them on later or build a community, whatever your goals are.
-And so I think if you can create a bigger plan that goes outside of just making content just for the sake of making content, I think it’ll be a lot more exciting and you’ll still get to make content along the way.
+You can have all the best products and the best marketing strategies in the world and have a lot of cool things that you’re working on.
+But at the end of the day, revenue drives the goal, and hitting these different goals is creating content for those products and those things.
+Creating content that drives interest in those things and appeals to the audience that you’re trying to get to purchase a product or be interested in something that gets them interested in something so that you can potentially sell them on later or build a community, whatever your goals are.
+If you can create a bigger plan that goes beyond just making content for the sake of making content, it’ll be a lot more exciting, and you’ll still get to make content along the way.

 Landon Bytheway speaking to his crew

-How do you balance pushing boundaries creatively and delivering what your client wants to see or what your audience wants to see?
+How do you balance pushing boundaries creatively and delivering what your client or audience wants to see?

 What is the most challenging aspect of being a filmmaker/creative?